oadyse/Today-I-Learn/TIL #2.md

 ## Introduce🤗

 Well, for the introduce.
 I wanna to say that today I started my day earlier?
+I'd say

-I'd say I started my day with had a breakfast first, cus this is the important thing to start my day XD My fav food for breakfast usually Soup Base, like Sop, Soto, etc 🥘🍲🍵 I got WhatsApp notification from my Team Leader, and he asked us to live on ZEP Well I live on ZEP, but still my connection was so bad, so I got the lower ranking on the first day 😔
+I started my day with had a breakfast first, cus this is the important thing to start my day XD.
+My fav food for breakfast usually Soup Base, like Sop, Soto, etc 🥘🍲🍵.
+I got WhatsApp notification from my Team Leader, and he asked us to live on ZEP.
+Well I live on ZEP, but still my connection was so bad, so I got the lower ranking on the first day 😔

 ## Our team goal today🙌🏼